New AI models for reliable inference and predictions in high-dimensional multimodal health and biomedicine data

 Neural Information Processing Systems (NeurIPS) 2024

-New computational methods for specific applications in health and medicine
+New computational methods and evaluations of foundation models in health and medicine

-Our work involves models being developed in-house as well as in collaboration with other clinical collaborators and healthcare institutions.
-These insights help us inform the gaps in current shortcomings of foundation models and in our ability to use AI as expert reasoning agents.
-Our current applications are in psychiatry, cardiology, radiology, and neurocritical care.
+We develop and benchmark AI models in-house and in collaboration with other clinical experts and healthcare institutions.
+Our goal is highlight current limits and provide improvements so we can use AI models as expert reasoning agents.
+Our current applications are in psychiatry, cardiology, radiology, rheumatology, and neurocritical care.